t8js/react-router/README.md

 🔹 The ternary route-matching function `withRoute(routePattern, x, y)` returned from the `useRoute()` hook has the semantics similar to the ternary conditional operator `matchesRoutePattern ? x : y`, commonly seen with the conditional rendering pattern, which reflects the fact that route-based rendering also falls under this category.

-🔹 `withRoute()` doesn't impose any route hierarchy by default, as it can be used with any route pattern anywhere in the app's components, offering sufficient flexibility to handle an arbitrary route-based logic.
+🔹 `withRoute()` doesn't impose any route hierarchy by default, as it can be used with any route pattern anywhere in the app's components, offering sufficient flexibility to handle arbitrary route-based logic.

 🔹 `withRoute()` accepts route patterns of various types: `string | RegExp | (string | RegExp)[]`.
 The parameters of a regular expression route pattern (or of the first `RegExp` match in the array) are passed to the second and the third parameter of `withRoute()` if they are functions, as shown in the example above.